arslansD/CS-204-midterm/README.md

 spring.datasource.url= jdbc:postgresql://localhost:5432/{your_db_name}
 spring.datasource.username= {your_db_user}
 spring.datasource.password= {db_user_pass}
-## Deployment
+## Deployment and Web app
 The project is deployed on a free node of [Heroku](https://cryptic-tundra-25469.herokuapp.com/), but there is no use of visiting it because of token requirements no available browsable API in Spring Boot.
+Thus, it's recommended to download the project and check it through IntelliJ.

 ### Note:
 This repo contains Server Part written in Spring Boot